damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges I-Loops (Advanced).md

         a.
 Define the function to accept two input parameters: lst1 and lst2

+        b.
 Create two variables to record the two sums

-Loop through the first list and add up all of the numbers Loop through the second list and add up all of the numbers Compare the first and second sum and return the list with the greater sum
+        c.
+Loop through the first list and add up all of the numbers

+        d.
+Loop through the second list and add up all of the numbers

+        e.
+Compare the first and second sum and return the list with the greater sum

+    >   Coding question

+    >   Code :

+    >   Result  :